-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Wagner is shown as a purple triangle. (analysis methodology)
+Wagner is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the House of Representatives positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Ann Wagner sits on the following committees:

 Wagner was the primary sponsor of 6 bills that were enacted:

 - H.R.
 2140 (116th): Preventing Child Marriage in Displaced Populations Act

 - H.R.
 1865 (115th): Allow States and Victims to Fight Online Sex Trafficking Act of 2017

 - H.R.
 324 (114th): To designate the facility of the United States Postal Service located at 11662 Gravois Road in St. Louis, Missouri, as the “Lt.
 Daniel P. Riordan Post Office”.